pgorbachev/octopus-base/teamcity.meta-runners/README.md

 These parameters should be defined at the aggregator project level.

-- Define a new parameter OCTOPUS_GITHUB_DOCKER_REGISTRY to set a docker registry path where a docker image is retained(ghcr.io/octopusden)
 - Set up Docker Registry for proxying from the external hosts (docker.io and ghcr.io)

 ### Local project parameters